johnklucy/midi_to_sound/README.md

 to run:

-&#x09;install python 3.11 and ensure add to Path is checked
+- install python 3.11 and ensure add to Path is checked

-&#x09;install pip package manager
+- install pip package manager

-&#x09;place the audio track you want to analyse in the same folder
+- place the audio track you want to analyse in the same folder

-	open a command prompt window and direct it to this folder you can do this by going to the address bar on windows and typing cmd and hitting enter
+- open a command prompt window and direct it to this folder

+you can do this by going to the address bar on windows and typing cmd and hitting enter
-&#x09;

-&#x09;install dependencies with pip install -r requirements.txt
+- install dependencies with pip install -r requirements.txt

+- run by typing
-&#x09;run by typing 	    python main.py your\_track\_name.mp3	 and hitting enter
+  python main.py your\_track\_name.mp3
+  and hitting enter